 Dr. Buckingham recently represented the American Academy of Facial Plastic Surgery at the interim meeting of the American Medical Association in New Orleans.
 While physicians across the country have struggled with the opinions of the American Medical Association, the American public still believes that the AMA represents physician interests.
 Dr. Buckingham is an alternate delegate to the American Medical Association and believes that only through participation will the organization’s policy represent the opinions of the majority of physicians in America.
 Highlights of the meeting include continued efforts to solve the payment crisis of Medicare, improve regulation of medical spas which do not have adequate supervision, delayed implementation of new cumbersome diagnosis codes and many other items.
 Dr. Buckingham served on the reference committee for legislature and was responsible for assisting in writing much of the policy assigned to that committee.

 Dr. Buckingham recently attended the fall meeting of the American Academy of facial plastic and reconstructive surgery.
 The meeting consisted of his attendance of his committee meeting followed by educational activities.
 As is usual, most of the meeting consisted of a few fine patches but usually reconfirmation of current techniques.
 One area of excitement however has been the development of a new processing method for autologous fat transfer, Puregraft.
 Puregraft is a specialized filtration system which fat for injection is harvested and rinsed through the filtration bag.
 All of the undesirable elements of the fat transfer are removed including red blood cells, white blood cells, inflammatory mediators and free fatty acids.
-All that remains are the viable fat cells and stem cells.
+All that remains are the viable fat cells and growth factors.
 We have begun using the Puregraft for all of our fat transfers and believe that it will lead to decreased recovery time and improved consistency of our results.